itsobi/how-many-peeps/README.md

 ## TODO

-- Live counter
+- Home page
-- Group number
+- Venues page
-- Admin check in group number mutation
 - Paywall for more than 5 users in org
 - Paywall for data exports (charts, etc.)
+- Landing page

 ## Getting Started